Carriageway closed following bus blaze

 Image caption,

-Fire crews said a single decker bus was "well alight" when they arrived at the scene on Saturday
+Fire crews said a single-decker bus was "well alight" when they arrived at the scene on Saturday

 • Published

-Smoke bellowing from a bus on the left with a firefighter standing beside it.
+Smoke billowing from a bus on the left with a firefighter standing beside it.
 There is a fire engine on the right with a hose running from it down the road.Image source, Launceston Community Fire Station

 Image caption,

-Devon and Somerset Fire and Rescue Service said the cause of the fire was accidental
+Devon and Somerset Fire and Rescue Service said the cause of the fire was "accidental"

 Follow BBC Cornwall on X, external, Facebook, external and Instagram, external.
 Follow BBC Devon on X, external, Facebook, external and Instagram, external.
 Send your story ideas to spotlight@bbc.co.uk, external.